 There’s lots to do in the garden at this time of year.
 Here’s a list of jobs to do now.

-You’ll find more than 50 gardening projects this month, including how to re-pot a root-bound philodendron, in the July 2020 issue of ABC Gardening Australia magazine, out now.
+You’ll find more than 50 gardening projects this month, including planting potted roses, growing a new passionfruit vine, and taking heel cuttings of fuchsia, in the October 2020 issue of ABC Gardening Australia magazine, out now.